psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 ---
 title: Using Coverity Scan with AppVeyor
-tags: [AppVeyor, CI, Coverity, .NET, PowerShell, Static Analysis]
+tags: [CI, .NET, PowerShell, Static Analysis]
 description: &description >-
   Unlike Travis CI, AppVeyor currently lacks out of the box integration with Coverity Scan.
 In this article I’ll show you how to enable Coverity Scan code